How to Get More Storage

 To choose the right external drive, consider compatibility with your device, as well as the drive's speed and durability.
 This guarantees you don't just add space, but also maintain efficient access to your data.

-See also How to Access S3 Bucket
+See also How to Setup Backup and Sync

 To see how much space you're adding, simply connect the drive and go to Manage on your device settings.